 John has tried more than 70 jury trials to verdict, including many in the Circuit Court of the City of St. Louis, one of the most challenging plaintiff venues in the nation.
 He focuses his practice on issues involving retail, premises, mass transit and professional liability matters.
 He has represented retail clients such as J.C.
 Penney, T. J. Maxx, Marshalls and other major national retailers.
 John also has represented State Farm Automobile Insurance Company and Bi-State Development Agency, the region’s mass transit authority.

-With extensive experience in the areas of hospitality, false imprisonment and race discrimination matters, John handles a variety of legal issues for clients in the retail industry.
+With extensive experience in the areas of hospitality, false imprisonment, criminal/ negligent conduct of municipalities and employees, slander, libel, and race discrimination matters, John handles a variety of legal issues for clients in the retail industry.
 John also has had repeated success with cases involving product liability, construction and transportation matters and frequently represents real estate agents and real estate companies in professional liability disputes.

-John has been recognized by his peers for inclusion in The Best Lawyers in America and serves as a director with the Federation of Defense & Corporate Counsel.
+John has been recognized by his peers for inclusion in The Best Lawyers in America and is a former director of the Federation of Defense & Corporate Counsel.

 Recent Successful Jury Trials